- WHERE TO STAY

 - The coaches do not visit the cruise terminal at Dover.
 You will need a taxi between the bus station in Dover town centre or Dover Ferry Terminal and your cruise terminal.

-- Your ticket guarantees you a seat, but does not reserve any particular place, so you can sit on any vacant seat when you board the coach.
+- Your ticket guarantees you a seat, but does not reserve any particular seat number, you can sit on any vacant seat when you board the coach.

 - There are no senior's fares.
 These were withdrawn in 2012.